 Crusader Kings 3 isn't just a great strategy game, it's also a powerful tool for emergent storytelling, letting you guide your chosen dynasty through chaotic and dramatic life events.
 Many games claim that every run is different - Crusader Kings 3 delivers on that promise.

 Crusader Kings 3 sits comfortably among the best PC strategy games of recent years.
 In this century-spanning title, you take on the role of a feudal noble during the medieval period.
-Over the course of your character's lifespan, you'll make countless decisions, ranging from the personal to the political.
+Throughout your character's life, you'll make countless decisions, ranging from the personal to the political.
 You'll wind up embroiled in a complex web of politics and social intrigue, underpinned by marriages, vendettas, and raw ambition.

 Starcraft 2 reinvented esports when it was released back in 2010.
 More than that, however, it offered immersive, cinematic story campaigns that immerse you in the game world, providing an unforgettable sci-fi epic.